jhicks59/CodingGuide/Loops.md

 }
 ```
 #
-### exiting multiple loops - the process of breaking a nested loops inner and outer loop simultaneously.
+### Exiting multiple loops - the process of breaking a nested loops inner and outer loop simultaneously.
 ```Swift
 outerLoop: for i in 1...10 {
     for j in 1...10 {